Homework Coaching FAQ'S

 - acquire the skills for building their own support networks of like-minded students as they continue in their education

-We suggest hosting a small weekly or bi-weekly tutor-facilitated test-prep study group in order to try out this very effective method of preparing for mid-year exams, AP tests, SAT II subject tests and final exams.
+We suggest that you consider hosting a small weekly, tutor-facilitated, test-prep study group in order to try out this very effective method of preparing for mid-year exams, AP tests, SAT II subject tests and final exams.

 My son/daughter has difficulty keeping track of assignment and project due dates.
 What do you recommend?